isomerpages/mlaw-acd/_regulated-dealers/4-resources.md

 #### [2.
 Sample forms for CDD and ECDD](/images/Sample%20CDD%20and%20ECDD%20Form.docx)

 Regulated Dealers are required to keep records of the customer due diligence ("**CDD**") and enhanced customer due diligence ("**ECDD**") performed.
-The following [sample forms](/images/Sample%20CDD%20and%20ECDD%20Form.docx) are extracted from the Guidelines and available in Microsoft Word document format for ease of editing.
+The following [sample forms](/images/Sample%20CDD%20and%20ECDD%20Form.docx) are extracted from the Guidelines and available in Microsoft Word document format for ease of editing. <br>
-</table><br>

 #### [3.
 Monetary Authority of Singapore's ("**MAS**") website - Lists of Designated Individuals and Entities](https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities)